Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 And it gave Xiù a chance to catch up with Myun.

-“Yeah.
-I actually met Al and Julian on their homeworld.”
+"Yeah.
+I actually met Al and Julian on their homeworld."
 Seven years ago, from Xiù’s perspective.
 They’d packed basically a lifetime into those seven years, now she thought about it.

-“What’s it like? *Oof...”* Myun put a paw on her belly.
+"What’s it like? *Oof..."* Myun put a paw on her belly.
 She was still as picky as ever when it came to mating.
 Most males simply didn’t meet her standards, and many more were downright intimidated by her.
 Word - or at least, accurate rumor - had somehow got around that she was the Great Father’s own daughter, by the late Mother-Supreme no less.
 By Gaoian standards that was royalty, and there weren’t many males with the confidence to even approach her.

 She was, nonetheless, pregnant, at that phase in the pregnancy where her normally sleek and athletic physique was as round as a football in the middle, and her cub was apparently an eager kicker.

-“Well… I was glad for my disguise.
+"Well… I was glad for my disguise.
 It kept the sun off.
 But *God,* I had the hardest time drinking enough without drawing suspicion.
-I think the Corti who owned the ship probably suspected, really, but…Hi! *Thank* you!”
+I think the Corti who owned the ship probably suspected, really, but…Hi! *Thank* you!"
 Anna had come toddling over with a leaf.
 She gave Xiù a wide-eyed, uncertain look as if expecting her to do something with the leaf beyond take it, then promptly turned and wobbled away in search of some other trophy.

 Xiù giggled and added the leaf to the pile of such gifts she’d accumulated over the last few minutes.

-“So, hot then,” Myun summarized with a chitter.
+"So, hot then," Myun summarized with a chitter.

-“Oh yeah.
+"Oh yeah.
 A desert.
-With a huge wide slow green river running right through the city…” Xiù sighed.
-“I bet it was beautiful in its day.”
+With a huge wide slow green river running right through the city…" Xiù sighed.
+"I bet it was beautiful in its day."

-“What’re they like?”
+"What’re they like?"
 Myun chittered as she watched Anna find a random twig and promptly try to gift it to her brother.

-“The OmoAru?”
+"The OmoAru?"

-“Yeah.”
+"Yeah."

-“The ones I met were all spaced-out and goofy.
-Guess it was that whole *droud* thing.”
+"The ones I met were all spaced-out and goofy.
+Guess it was that whole *droud* thing."
 Xiù sighed and shook her head.
-“It was… really sad.
+"It was… really sad.
 You could see it was an amazing place once, and now they were just kinda kicking around in the rubble.
 I don’t know how any of them were still alive.
-I guess they must have had automated farms or something…”
+I guess they must have had automated farms or something…"

-“And now they’re back.”
+"And now they’re back."
 Myun looked upward.
 Somewhere high overhead, according to the news, one of their diplomatic ships was in orbit, and their representative had come visiting to discuss matters with the Cimbrean territories and the Clan of Females.

-“Sorta.
+"Sorta.
 I can’t *imagine* what it’s like on the ground, now.
-The droud suddenly shutting off in all their minds at the same time…”
+The droud suddenly shutting off in all their minds at the same time…"

-“Ask Leemu sometime.”
+"Ask Leemu sometime."
 Myun keened softly.
-“It’s such a sad story.”
+"It’s such a sad story."

-“You talking to him?”
+"You talking to him?"

-“Have been, yeah.
-I wish he’d just come out and *asked* but, well...most don’t.”
+"Have been, yeah.
+I wish he’d just come out and *asked* but, well...most don’t."

-“You’d say yes?”
+"You’d say yes?"

-“Have you *seen* his paintings?
-He’s pretty fit, too…”
+"Have you *seen* his paintings?
+He’s pretty fit, too…"

-“You always did have a thing for silverfurs,” Xiu giggled.
+"You always did have a thing for silverfurs," Xiu giggled.

-*“Fit* silverfurs, yeah.
-No point to a mating contract if ‘yer male don’t survive…” Myun had a *filthy* pant-grin that stretched the scar on her cheek, coupled with a licentious chitter.
-“But you know all about that, huh?
-I’ve smelled you three...”
+*"Fit* silverfurs, yeah.
+No point to a mating contract if ‘yer male don’t survive…" Myun had a *filthy* pant-grin that stretched the scar on her cheek, coupled with a licentious chitter.
+"But you know all about that, huh?
+I’ve smelled you three..."

-“Humans aren’t *quite* so… feral… as your people, thank you,” Xiù replied primly, though she knew she was going a little pink in the cheeks and ears.
+"Humans aren’t *quite* so… feral… as your people, thank you," Xiù replied primly, though she knew she was going a little pink in the cheeks and ears.

-“Yes you fuckin’ are, my nose don’t lie!
+"Yes you fuckin’ are, my nose don’t lie!
 An’ I’ve watched Human porn.
-C’mon, you have a whole *art form* ‘fer tying each other up and—”
+C’mon, you have a whole *art form* ‘fer tying each other up and—"

-“So if it’s *not* Leemu,” Xiù changed the subject, as quickly as she could, “who’s the lucky male this time?”
+"So if it’s *not* Leemu," Xiù changed the subject, as quickly as she could, "who’s the lucky male this time?"

 Myun chittered again with a snort, but relented.
-“His best friend, Gorku.
+"His best friend, Gorku.
 I’d feel sorta bad about it, but Leemu hit it off with Leela down at Ninja Taco so, well...I don’t.
-She’s even pickier than I am!”
+She’s even pickier than I am!"
 Myun let out a self-deprecating chitter.
-“I mean, all I really want is for someone to just *ask me on a date!* So gods-damned picky.”
+"I mean, all I really want is for someone to just *ask me on a date!* So gods-damned picky."

-“Oh, *sure…”* A sarcastic interjection heralded Allison’s return, with a tray of ice creams in one hand and Harrison on her hip. ”Your standards are the *lowest,* really...That’s quite a leaf and stick collection you’ve got there, *baobei.”*
+"Oh, *sure…"* A sarcastic interjection heralded Allison’s return, with a tray of ice creams in one hand and Harrison on her hip.
+"Your standards are the *lowest,* really...That’s quite a leaf and stick collection you’ve got there, *baobei."*

-“Cute, isn’t it?”
+"Cute, isn’t it?"
 Xiù agreed, accepting her ice cream as Allison sat down.
-“I think she’s getting her head around the whole ‘thank you’ thing, she said it back to me a little earlier.”
+"I think she’s getting her head around the whole ‘thank you’ thing, she said it back to me a little earlier."

-“She did, huh?”
+"She did, huh?"

-“Sounded more like *“ag-noo”* to me,” Myun chittered, accepting a small cup of bright green Meeshi-flavored ice cream.
+"Sounded more like *"ag-noo"* to me," Myun chittered, accepting a small cup of bright green Meeshi-flavored ice cream.
 Xiù had tried it once - as far as she was concerned, it tasted like broccoli and mushroom, *hardly* an ideal dessert.
 But to the Gaoian palate, apparently, it was irresistible.
 Myun certainly seemed to relish the big, lavish lick she took.

-“I don’t know *how* you can enjoy that,” Allison shuddered.
+"I don’t know *how* you can enjoy that," Allison shuddered.

-“Your ice cream is way too sweet!
+"Your ice cream is way too sweet!
 This is much better.
-I don’t know how *you* can enjoy mint!”
+I don’t know how *you* can enjoy mint!"

 Allison didn’t get her chance to reply, as she was interrupted by Xiù’s phone playing a ringtone they’d both been waiting for.

 Xiù picked it up and put it on speaker.
-“Babe!
-You’re back!”
+"Babe!
+You’re back!"

-*“Yeah!
+*"Yeah!
 Just landed.
-I even showered, too!”*
+I even showered, too!"*

-“Aww,” Myun chittered quietly.
-“But he stinks so good!”
+"Aww," Myun chittered quietly.
+"But he stinks so good!"

-“Myun!”
+"Myun!"

-Julian chuckled over the phone. *“Hello, Myun.
-You been keeping my ladies safe?”*
+Julian chuckled over the phone. *"Hello, Myun.
+You been keeping my ladies safe?"*

-“They’re bribin’ me with ice cream!”
+"They’re bribin’ me with ice cream!"

-*“Good girls!
+*"Good girls!
 Well, I’m going through customs right now, so...uh, twenty minutes?
 Also, I’ve got something really big to tell you both, too.
-Like...sit-down-and-have-a-steak, big.”*
+Like...sit-down-and-have-a-steak, big."*

 Xiù saw Allison’s expression fall a little.
-Her own had probably done much the same. “...What happened?”
+Her own had probably done much the same. "...What happened?"

-*“Something good overall, just… big.”*
+*"Something good overall, just… big."*

 That meant it was work-related, if Xiù were to guess.
 Still, she felt better knowing it was good news, even if the *overall* had her feeling a little less than stellar.

 But then again, very little of the news in the last three weeks or so had been undiluted good.
 Focus on the positives: Julian was okay, he had good news of some kind, and they’d see him again in just minutes.
 She gave Allison a reassuring smile, and nodded.

-“Twenty minutes.
-You want ice cream?”
+"Twenty minutes.
+You want ice cream?"

-*“Nah, we’ll have that steak dinner first.
-Love you both!”*
+*"Nah, we’ll have that steak dinner first.
+Love you both!"*

-The call ended with a chorused “Love you too!” and, once he’d hung up, a heavy relieved sigh from Allison.
+The call ended with a chorused "Love you too!" and, once he’d hung up, a heavy relieved sigh from Allison.

-“That’s a load off my mind…Thank you!”
+"That’s a load off my mind…Thank you!"
 Anna had a special stone for mommy.
 Allison grinned, then picked her daughter up to cuddle her.
-“Guess we’d better pack up, huh?”
+"Guess we’d better pack up, huh?"

-“I guess so…” Xiù finished her ice cream and stood up.
-“Tell us when you’re due, Myun?”
+"I guess so…" Xiù finished her ice cream and stood up.
+"Tell us when you’re due, Myun?"

-“Of course!” her old friend beamed happily, then turned and dug in a satchel she’d brought with her before handing over a ten-page cardboard book with a fox in a tweed jacket on the front.
-“Here.
-Birthday present.”
+"Of course!" her old friend beamed happily, then turned and dug in a satchel she’d brought with her before handing over a ten-page cardboard book with a fox in a tweed jacket on the front.
+"Here.
+Birthday present."

-“Aww, thanks!”
+"Aww, thanks!"

 All in all, it was a pretty good birthday, with gifts from Amanda, Tristan and Ramsey, of course, as well as Ava, several of the HEAT team, Allison’s colleagues at Chiune Station, and even something from Ambassador Rockefeller.
 Xiù wished her parents could have been present for it, but… well.
 They couldn’t be.
 They were stuck in Vancouver, and she’d learned a long time ago that there was no point in getting depressed over things that couldn’t be changed.

 Besides, she had a reunion with her big, handsome boyfriend to look forward to.
 And the best part of having a huge caveman of a boyfriend was that he could give the *biggest* hugs.

 They took their time about it.
-Julian delighted in his kids of course, and made a big fuss over his “adopted” kids as well, and it wasn’t until they were all settled at home, pajama shorts on, with him sprawled across the couch trying to be in snuggly physical contact with everyone at once…
+Julian delighted in his kids of course, and made a big fuss over his "adopted" kids as well, and it wasn’t until they were all settled at home, pajama shorts on, with him sprawled across the couch trying to be in snuggly physical contact with everyone at once…

 He’d achieved Maximum Relaxation.
 Relaxed Julian was basically a giant lead weight that had poured itself all over the couch, and wasn’t much inclined to move at all.

 Hoeff, ever-vigilant bodyguard and bestest friend that he was, was in the basement furiously pumping iron to afford them some privacy.
 He probably knew what the big news was, so...

-“So...what happened?”
+"So...what happened?"

 He sighed, and then he told them.
 And he was right: it *was* good news… overall.